nutonomy/nuscenes-devkit/docs/schema_nuimages.md

 calibrated_sensor
 ---------
-Definition of a particular sensor (lidar/camera, but no radar) as calibrated on a particular vehicle.
+Definition of a particular camera as calibrated on a particular vehicle.
 All extrinsic parameters are given with respect to the ego vehicle body frame.
-All camera images come undistorted and rectified.
+Contrary to nuScenes, all camera images come distorted and unrectified.
 ```
 calibrated_sensor {
    "token":                   <str> -- Unique record identifier.